A Guide to Cast Iron, Carbon Steel & Spun Iron Pans

 • Heat Retention: These pans get very, very hot, and retain that high level of heat during cooking.
 This translates to superior browning, searing, and crisping up of food, and it is the number one reason home cooks invest in one.
 Think steaks (beef, tuna or tofu), charred Brussels sprouts, and snappy stir-fries.

 *This article talks about raw cast iron pans, not enamelled cast iron pans, which do not build a patina over time because the enamel acts as the cooking surface.
-We carry enamelled cast iron cookware from Staub and Tramontina.
+We carry enamelled cast iron cookware from Staub.

 A perfect seasoned carbon steel pan, like the De Buyer Mineral B Frying Pan (above), will change colour from grey to black when the patina has become stick-resistant.